Belgrave, Victoria: Sport and recreation

-Public reserves
+Belgrave has a park 3 km from the Main Street.
+During the summer months, Belgrave Pool is open.
+Belgrave pool is an outdoor 33m heated pool.

 Public reserves in Belgrave include Belgrave Lake Park, Belgrave Recreation Reserve, Borthwick Park, Violet Larsen Reserve and Dandenong Ranges National Park.

 Belgrave Lake Park

-Biodiversity

 A small reserve surrounding Belgrave Lake and located south of Belgrave town centre.
 It is an important biolink between Dandenong Ranges National Park and Birdsland as well as Lysterfield Lake Park.
 The park has a combined focus of recreation and conservation.
 Monbulk creek flows through the area and is important for wildlife such as platypus and water rat.
 In the trees, arboreal mammals include the sugar glider and also would have been a habitat for the yellow-bellied glider.
 The reserve is dominated by Eucalyptus cypellocarpa (mountain grey gum) on the slopes.
 Along the riparian zone (adjacent to creek) the dominant plant species are Eucalyptus viminalis subsp. viminalis (manna gum), Acacia dealbata (silver wattle).

-History

 Belgrave Lake was constructed in 1893 to supply water to Dandenong.
 Water flowed by pipeline to Heany Park in Rowville and then by aqueduct and pipeline through Churchill Park and on to Dandenong.
 From 1924 water supply to Dandenong was discontinued but the pipeline continued to supply water to farms in the Lysterfield area.
 Fern Tree Gully Shire leased the pipeline from 1940 to 1950.
 The pipeline was still in use in the 1970s and was closed some time after that.